Design history · 1960s–1980s Japanese pop

 Biography

-Tadanori Yokoo was born in 1936 in Nishiwaki, a small city in Hyōgo prefecture west of Kobe.
+Tadanori Yokoo was born in 1936 in Nishiwaki, a small city in Hyogo prefecture west of Kobe.
 He started at the Kobe Shimbun newspaper at twenty as an illustrator and layout artist, moved to Tokyo in 1960 and joined the Nippon Design Center — the same founding studio that launched Yusaku Kamekura and Ikko Tanaka.

 Design philosophy

 Yokoo’s working method is collage — literal, physical, multi-layered, maximalist.
-Rising-sun flags, ukiyo-e quotations, advertising cut-outs, religious iconography and his own photographed face recur in combinations that carry no single stable reading.
+Rising-sun flags, ukiyo-e quotations, advertising cut-outs, religious iconography and his own photographed face appear in combinations that carry no single stable reading.
 The posters refuse to resolve into one message, and the refusal is the point.

 Key works

 Having Reached a Climax at the Age of 29, I Was Dead (1965) — the self-portrait poster that announced Yokoo’s vocabulary: layered autobiography, rising-sun flags, floral borders, a fictional self-obituary.
+First shown at the Persona exhibition in Tokyo; MoMA acquired it the following year.

 Iconic works